domainaware/parsedmarc/README.rst

                     [--hec-skip-certificate-verification] [--save-aggregate]
                     [--save-forensic] [-O OUTGOING_HOST] [-U OUTGOING_USER]
                     [-P OUTGOING_PASSWORD] [--outgoing-port OUTGOING_PORT]
-                    [--outgoing-ssl OUTGOING_SSL] [-F OUTG OING_FROM]
+                    [--outgoing-ssl OUTGOING_SSL] [-F OUTGOING_FROM]
                     [-T OUTGOING_TO [OUTGOING_TO ...]] [-S OUTGOING_SUBJECT]
                     [-A OUTGOING_ATTACHMENT] [-M OUTGOING_MESSAGE] [-w] [--test]
                     [-s] [--debug] [-v]
                     [file_path [file_path ...]]

    Parses DMARC reports

    positional arguments:
      file_path             one or more paths to aggregate or forensic report files or emails

    optional arguments:
      -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
                            Write output files to the given directory -n NAMESERVERS [NAMESERVERS ...], --nameservers NAMESERVERS [NAMESERVERS ...] nameservers to query (Default is Cloudflare's)
      -t TIMEOUT, --timeout TIMEOUT
                            number of seconds to wait for an answer from DNS (default 2.0)
      -H HOST, --host HOST  IMAP hostname or IP address -u USER, --user USER  IMAP user
      -p PASSWORD, --password PASSWORD
                            IMAP password
      -r REPORTS_FOLDER, --reports-folder REPORTS_FOLDER
                            The IMAP folder containing the reports Default: INBOX -a ARCHIVE_FOLDER, --archive-folder ARCHIVE_FOLDER
                            Specifies the IMAP folder to move messages to after processing them Default: Archive
      -d, --delete          Delete the reports after processing them -E [ELASTICSEARCH_HOST [ELASTICSEARCH_HOST ...]], --elasticsearch-host [ELASTICSEARCH_HOST [ELASTICSEARCH_HOST ...]]
                            A list of one or more Elasticsearch hostnames or URLs to use (e.g. localhost:9200)
      --elasticsearch-index-prefix ELASTICSEARCH_INDEX_PREFIX
                            Prefix to add in front of the dmarc_aggregate and dmarc_forensic Elasticsearch index names, joined by _ --elasticsearch-index-suffix ELASTICSEARCH_INDEX_SUFFIX
                            Append this suffix to the dmarc_aggregate and dmarc_forensic Elasticsearch index names, joined by _ --hec HEC             URL to a Splunk HTTP Event Collector (HEC) --hec-token HEC_TOKEN
-                            The authorization token for a Splunk HTTP event collector (HEC)
+                           The authorization token for a Splunk HTTP Event Collector (HEC)
      --hec-index HEC_INDEX
-                            The index to use when sending events to the Splunk HTTP Events
+                           The index to use when sending events to the Splunk HTTP Event Collector (HEC)
      --hec-skip-certificate-verification
                            Skip certificate verification for Splunk HEC
      --save-aggregate      Save aggregate reports to search indexes --save-forensic       Save forensic reports to search indexes -O OUTGOING_HOST, --outgoing-host OUTGOING_HOST
                            Email the results using this host
      -U OUTGOING_USER, --outgoing-user OUTGOING_USER
                            Email the results using this user
      -P OUTGOING_PASSWORD, --outgoing-password OUTGOING_PASSWORD
                            Email the results using this password
      --outgoing-port OUTGOING_PORT
                            Email the results using this port
      --outgoing-ssl OUTGOING_SSL
                            Use SSL/TLS instead of STARTTLS (more secure, and required by some providers, like Gmail)
      -F OUTGOING_FROM, --outgoing-from OUTGOING_FROM
                            Email the results using this from address -T OUTGOING_TO [OUTGOING_TO ...], --outgoing-to OUTGOING_TO [OUTGOING_TO ...]
                            Email the results to these addresses
      -S OUTGOING_SUBJECT, --outgoing-subject OUTGOING_SUBJECT
                            Email the results using this subject
      -A OUTGOING_ATTACHMENT, --outgoing-attachment OUTGOING_ATTACHMENT
                            Email the results using this filename
      -M OUTGOING_MESSAGE, --outgoing-message OUTGOING_MESSAGE
                            Email the results using this message
      -w, --watch           Use an IMAP IDLE connection to process reports as they arrive in the inbox
      --test                Do not move or delete IMAP messages -s, --silent          Only print errors
      --debug               Print debugging information
      -v, --version         show program's version number and exit

 SPF and DMARC record validation